jdlph/Path4GMNS/docs/source/usecases.md

 ```

 ## Find Path-Based UE
 The Python column-generation module only implements path-based UE.
-If you need other assignment modes, e.g., link-based UE or DTA, please use perform_network_assignment_DTALite().
+If you need other assignment modes, e.g., link-based UE or DTA, please use DTALiteClassic().
 Note that **column_gen_num** below specifies the maximum number of paths / columns for each OD pair.

 ```python
 import path4gmns as pg